FastRoutervs.Helicone

 Helicone evolved into a gateway.
 The roadmap stopped there.

-Helicone shipped a real Rust-based gateway in late 2025 — provider routing with weighted policies, instant failover on rate limits/timeouts/server errors, Redis-based caching with cross-provider compatibility (cache OpenAI for Anthropic, get up to 95% cost reduction on cache hits), per-user rate limiting, and roughly 10K req/sec capacity per node.
+Helicone shipped a real Rust-based gateway in late 2025 — provider routing with weighted policies, instant failover on rate limits/timeouts/server errors, Redis-based caching with cross-provider compatibility (cache OpenAI for Anthropic for up to 95% cost reduction on cache hits), per-user rate limiting, ~10K req/sec capacity per node.
 As of the acquisition, those capabilities are stable but won't extend further.

 The widest gap is here